The Ultimate Senior Safety and Well-Being Checklist

-Heading “home for the holidays” is an American tradition.
-Families scattered by circumstance and time converge again under one roof to give thanks and celebrate.
-These traditions bond families despite forces of the modern age that tend to separate them.
-The holidays also give family members of all generations an opportunity to see how one another are doing and whether anyone may need help or encouragement.
+The holidays give family members of all generations an opportunity to see how one another are doing and whether anyone may need help or encouragement during this time.

-Of course you don’t want to spend Christmas dinner talking about medications, but you can reserve some time during the beginning or end of your visit to go over these items without interrupting or detracting from the joyfulness and dignity of the festivities.
-According to a Harris Interactive survey we commissioned, 43% of adult children who will visit their parents or in-laws this holiday season are planning to discuss issues such as health, finances, housing, mobility and memory loss.
+Though you don’t want to necessarily spend the New Year talking about home safety and medications, you can reserve some time during the beginning or end of your visit to go over these items without detracting from the joyfulness of the holidays.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.